 View google map location here.
 Good luck searching for it!

 Okay, I’ll take a break and continue in my next post our journey to other attractions in Eastern Taiwan.
 Stay tuned as I’ll also be sharing a place where you can eat fresh seafood right at the harbor!
-If you like to get notified of my new posts, you can click the button below to subscribe, or connect with me through facebook or instagram.
+If you like to get notified of my new posts, you can click the button below to subscribe.
 See you there!

 - Day 1 (pt 1): How to get from Taipei to Hualien!